-The record breaking build is set to complete construction at Lloyd Werft and is due to arrive at the German yard in April 2020.
-Once it has arrived, it will stay at the yard until April 2021.
-During this time, the yard will support the owner's team in the installation of the interiors, painting of the superstructure and assembly of the outer ceilings.
+Currently under construction in Norway, the record-breaking build is set to complete construction at Lloyd Werft in Germany, which will support the owner's team in the installation of the interiors, painting of the superstructure and assembly of the outer ceilings.

-Chief executive of REV Ocean, Nina Jensen, said Lloyd Werft "will provide us with the highest quality of shipyard facilities and environmental standards.
+Speaking about Lloyd Werft, chief executive of REV Ocean, Nina Jensen, previously said the yard "will provide us with the highest quality of shipyard facilities and environmental standards.
 This will be the last stage of the building process and then REV Ocean will be operational, and ready to develop innovative solutions, for a positive change in the ocean.”

 Rosellinis Four-10's owner Kjell Inge Røkke previously explained: “REV will be a platform for gathering knowledge.
 I would like to welcome researchers, environmental groups, and other institutions on board, to acquire new skills to evolve innovative solutions to address challenges and opportunities connected to the seas.”

 Advanced oceanography equipment will be fitted on board, allowing Rosellinis Four-10 to survey marine areas, currents, the seabed, fish, animals and plant life.